-Subject Hours Scope Patrol Methods And Patrol Hazards (CHAPTER FOUR, SGIM) 0.5 Study the various methods and skills employed in protective patrols with an emphasis on foot patrols.
+Subject Hours Scope post.
+Patrol Methods And Patrol Hazards (CHAPTER FOUR, SGIM) 0.5 Study the various methods and skills employed in protective patrols with an emphasis on foot patrols.
 Explain the importance of security patrols and explore the values of various patrol methods.
 Examine the hazards encountered during patrol functions, both natural and manmade.
 Discuss the techniques or recognition and ways to eliminate or reduce patrol hazards.
 General Response Procedures (CHAPTER FOUR, SGIM) 0.5 Explain the various types of situations guards will respond to.
 Describe the proper approach to such situations; discuss the guard's role and responsibility; and instruct in the appropriate techniques to be employed in such circumstances.
 Include discussion of radio communications protocol.
-Access Control (CHAPTER FIVE, SGIM) 0.5 Acquaint the security guard with the care and caution that must be exercised when coming upon a crime in progress.
+Access Control (CHAPTER FIVE, SGIM) 0.5 Discussion shall include personnel control, property control, vehicle control, and lock and key control.
+Crime Detection, Assessment and Response (CHAPTER SIX, SGIM) 0.5 Acquaint the security guard with the care and caution that must be exercised when coming upon a crime in progress.
 Discuss the element of surprise, and the possibilities of encountering a crime being committed.
 Special emphasis should be placed on the crimes the security guard may encounter while on duty within a Federal facility, his actions, responses, and the requirements of the agency.
-Crime Detection, Assessment And Response (CHAPTER SIX, SGIM) 0.5 Acquaint the security guard with the care and caution that must be (CHAPTER SIX, SGIM) exercised when coming upon a crime in progress.
-Discuss the element of surprise, and the possibilities of encountering a crime being committed.
-Special emphasis should be placed on the crimes the security guard may encounter while on duty within a Federal facility, his actions, responses, and the requirements of the agency.
 Safety and Fire Prevention (CHAPTER SEVEN, SGIM) 0.5 Define the security guard's responsibility for safety and fire prevention.
-Provide guidelines for operational safeguards including the use of fire extinguishers (types, etc.), sprinkler systems, fire alarm systems,
+Provide guidelines for operational safeguards including the use of fire extinguishers (types, etc.), sprinkler systems, fire alarm systems, and other standard fire prevention equipment.

-Subject Hours Scope and other standard fire prevention equipment.
-Records, Reports, & Forms (CHAPTER EIGHT, SGIM) 0.5 Instructor will lecture on importance of properly prepared records, reports, and forms.
-Students shall be given examples and prepare sample records, reports, and forms as they will use on an FPS contract.
+Subject Hours Scope Records, Reports, & Forms (CHAPTER EIGHT, SGIM) 0.5 Lecture on importance of properly prepar records, reports, and forms.
+Students she given examples and prepare sample records, reports, and forms as they will u on an FPS contract.
 Emphasis on tips for effective report writing.
-Special Situations (CHAPTER NINE, SGIM) 1 Instructor shall discuss various types of special situations which guards may be required to respond to, such as providing escorts; controlling traffic; and dealing with mentally ill or disturbed persons.
-Code Adam (CHAPTER NINE, SGIM) 1 Instructors will familiarize the security guards with one of the largest child safety programs in the country.
+Special Situations (CHAPTER NINE, SGIM) 1 Discuss various types of special situations which guards may be required to respond to, such as providing escorts; controlling traffic; and dealing with mentally ill or disturbed persons.
+Code Adam (CHAPTER NINE, SGIM) 1 Familiarize the security guards with one of the largest child safety programs in the country.
 Discussions will include the history and the Code Adam Act as it pertains to Federal facilities.
 Instruction will include the FPS nationwide policy and the security guard's role in implementing Code Adam Alert procedures.
-Terrorism, Anti-terrorism, and Weapons of Mass Destruction (WMD) (CHAPTER ELEVEN, SGIM) 2 Instructor will provide a lecture regarding weapons of mass destruction; discuss antiterrorism methods used by FPS such as counter-surveillance and proper use of building security equipment.
-Workplace Violence (CHAPTER TWELVE, SGIM) 1 Instructor will discuss workplace violence, who commits violent acts and why, guard response to violent incidents, and tactics for being aware of environments or situations that can contribute to violence.
-Civil Disturbances (CHAPTER THIRTEEN, SGIM) 1 Instructor(s) will discuss and provide field practice in crowd control and will teach the guards how to distinguish between friendly, sightseeing, agitated, and hostile crowds.
+Terrorism, Anti-terrorism, and Weapons of Mass Destruction (WMD) (CHAPTER ELEVEN, SGIM) 2 Provide a lecture regarding weapons of mass destruction; discuss anti-terrorism methods used by FPS such as countersurveillance and proper use of building security equipment.
+Workplace Violence (CHAPTER TWELVE, SGIM) 1 Discuss workplace violence, who commits violent acts and why, guard response to violent incidents, and tactics for being aware of environments or situations that can contribute to violence.
+Civil Disturbances (CHAPTER THIRTEEN, SGIM) 1 Discuss and provide field practice in crowd control and teach the guards how to distinguish between friendly, sightseeing, agitated, and hostile crowds.
 Emphasis shall be placed upon effective response to civil disturbances.
-Bomb Threats and Incidents (CHAPTER FORUTEEN, SGIM) 1 Instructor(s) will discuss the procedures guards will use to respond to bomb threats, discovery of suspicious items, and persons who appear to be suspicious.
+Bomb Threats and Incidents (CHAPTER FORUTEEN, SGIM) 1 Discuss the procedures guards will use to respond to bomb threats, discovery of suspicious items, and persons who appear to be suspicious.
 Emphasis shall be placed on gathering as much information as possible and reporting incidents.
+Hostage Situations (CHAPTER FIFTEEN, SGIM) 1 Lecture and practical applications to instruct guards on identifying and responding to hostage situations.